kharyal/puzzle/README.md

-# puzzle
-a web puzzle
+# An attempt at CTF

-see it, see in it, see through it
+> See the image, see in it and see through this.